Simone and Malcolm Collins: Marriage and children

 The Collinses married after Malcolm proposed on Reddit in 2013.
-They live in Audobon, Pennsylvania.
+They live in Audubon, Pennsylvania.

 The Collinses have stated that they plan to have seven to thirteen children total.
 As of 2025, they have five children.
 The Collinses refuse to give their daughters traditionally feminine names, because they believe social research shows that women with feminine names are taken less seriously.
 Beginning with their third child, the Collinses have used preimplantation genetic testing during in vitro fertilisation to select embryos with a desirable genetic makeup.
 The Collinses claim that every decision they make is backed by data.
 The Collinses also employ corporal punishment in disciplining their children, which is based on Simone's personal observation of lions and tigers during a safari trip, despite clinical consensus that it impairs childhood development.

 Religious beliefs

-In 2024, the Collinses stated they were atheists, although at the time they were already promulgating a theological worldview they called "Techno-Puritanism" which they described as an "intentionally constructed religion, technically atheist".
-However, by 2025, they stated that, "the belief that God is a real entity that actually exists at a different point in time ... is just so core to our worldview".
+In 2024, the Collinses stated they were atheists, and at the time were promulgating a theological worldview they called "Techno-Puritanism" which they described as an "intentionally constructed religion, technically atheist".
+However, by 2025, they stated that "the belief that God is a real entity that actually exists at a different point in time ... is just so core to our worldview".
 They base Techno-Puritanism on the book The Martyrdom of Man by William Winwood Reade as well as the Bible; they consider both of these works divinely inspired scripture.